Self-correction is Not An Innate Capability in Language Models: Acknowledgement

-Though there has been intensive attention to the self-correction capability of Large Language Models (LLMs), there are varying conclusions about its effectiveness.
-In this paper, we investigate a fundamental question: is moral self-correction an innate capability in LLMs?
-To explore this, we conduct: (1) a mechanistic analysis of how key components of self-correction, such as Chain-of-Thought (CoT) reasoning and external feedback, interact to enable moral self-correction.
-(2) a behavioral analysis of LLMs’ ability to distinguish between desired and undesired outputs, introducing a self-distinguish framework.
-Our mechanistic analysis reveals that LLMs struggle to effectively leverage helpful feedback, and conflicts can arise between feedback and CoT reasoning.
-These limitations suggest that LLMs fail to identify useful contextual information, instead prioritizing their own internal knowledge.
-Additionally, our behavioral analysis indicates that LLMs struggle to differentiate among their own outputs.
-Based on these empirical findings of two analytical dimensions, mechanism and behavior, we argue that moral self-correction is not an innate capability of LLMs.
+Although there has been growing interest in the self-correction capability of Large Language Models (LLMs), there are varying conclusions about its effectiveness.
+Prior research has largely concentrated on intrinsic self-correction, extrinsic self-correction, particularly the interplay between internal knowledge and external feedback, remains underexplored.
+In this paper, we aim to comprehensively investigate the underlying mechanism of moral self-correction by addressing a fundamental question: is moral self-correction an innate capability of LLMs?
+Specifically, we conduct: (1) a behavioral analysis of LLMs' moral sensitivity based on a self-distinguishing task; and (2) a mechanistic analysis of the hidden states to examine how key components of self-correction, such as Chain-of-Thought (CoT) and external feedback, interact to facilitate moral self-correction.
+Drawing on empirical evidence from both behavioral and mechanistic analyses, we demonstrate that moral self-correction is not an inherent capability of LLMs, as they are neither morally sensitive nor able to effectively incorporate external feedback during the self-correction process.